Incognito/rumprun_wiki_wiki/Howto:-soft-raid-and-encrypted-block-devices.md

-This page details how to configure a Soft RAID or encrypted block device with the `raidctl` and `cgdconfig` tools provided by [rumprun-posix](http://repo.rumpkernel.org/rumprun-posix), respectively.
+This page details how to configure a Soft RAID or encrypted block device with the `raidctl` and `cgdconfig` tools provided by [[rumpctrl|Repo:-rumpctrl]] respectively.

 ## RAIDframe